mamuz/MamuzBlog/README.md

 ## Workflow

-If routing is successful to a post entity or to post entities found by active flag, post content will be responsed in a new view model.
+If routing is successful to a post entity or to post entities found by published flag, post content will be responsed in a new view model.
 Otherwise in case of fetching one entity which doesnt exist it will set a 404 status code to http response object.